ro-devnani/3-by-3-macropad/README.md

 - 9 Cherry Keycaps
 - 10 tht DO-35 diodes
 - 1 Rotary Encoder
+  These components were chosen to minimize cost, keep the macropad relatively basic, and to make it easy to solder.

 ## Firmware
 The firmware is made with QMK.